Mother Mary Louis: Death and legacy

-Mother Mary Louis was felled by sudden illness in early April 1932, passing away a month later on May 22, 1932, in the motherhouse she had established.
+Mother Mary Louis was felled by sudden illness in early April 1932, dying a month later on May 22, 1932, in the motherhouse she had established.
 She was interred in Calvary Cemetery in Brentwood, New York, the private cemetery she had established for the members of her order.
 The New York Times obituary of May 24, 1932, called her work "phenomenal".

 In 1934 the Sisters of St. Joseph took up the project left unrealized when she died to build an academy for girls in Queens.
 At the urging of Archbishop Molloy, the Congregation named this new school The Mary Louis Academy.
 It held its first classes in a convent adjacent to the school construction site in September 1936 and the school building opened its doors for classes in October 1938.

 In 2009, stretch of road lies in front of the Academy, Wexford Terrace between Edgerton Boulevard and Dalny Road in Jamaica Estates, Queens, was renamed Mother Mary Louis Way.